JLee21/reactnd-contacts/Exercise-Chat-Window/instructions.md

 #### Step 1.
 Break down the app into a hierarchy of components.
 Draw a box around each React component.

+App                 holds all messages, and users

+  ChatWindow x2     one per user, holds users or creates window based on user.
+    MessageHistory  old messages
+    AddMessage      new messages

 #### Step 2.
 Determine the data in our app.

+* users
+* messages => user, content
+* message new

 #### Step 3.
 Figure out the data that should be a part of our state: